jvanbaarsen/slaist/todoist/README.md

 # Todoist Rust Client

-A Rust client library for interacting with the Todoist API.
+A Rust client library for interacting with the Todoist API v1.
 This crate provides a simple and ergonomic way to fetch todos, projects, and perform other operations with your Todoist account.

 ## Features